Identity theft and fraud protection for your finances, personal info, and devices.

 If you reply to the post, a recruiter will reach out with a list of PII that they need to get you started.
 This usually includes your full name, address, date of birth, a picture of your ID or driver’s license number, and your SSN.

-Then, they deposit dirty money into your bank account and instruct you to withdraw most of it, convert it to cryptocurrency, and send it to them.
+Then, they deposit fraudulent money into your bank account and instruct you to withdraw most of it, convert it to cryptocurrency, and send it to them.
 As a reward, you get to keep a percentage.

 These “money mules” think they’re making easy, risk-free cash.
 But if they’re ever caught, they can have their bank accounts blocked, assets frozen, or even face prison time.